Miguelnapolitano/Miguelnapolitano/README.md

 My goal is to participate in challenging projects, collaborate with other developers, and contribute to the development of solutions that have a positive impact on people's lives.

 I'm available to discuss how I can contribute to your team or project.
-If you want to get in touch, feel free to send me a message here or on one of my social media channels.
+If you want to get in touch, feel free to send me a message on my e-mail or LinkedIn.

 Thank you for visiting my profile, and I hope we can work together soon!
 </div>